Chris Gronkowski: San Diego Chargers

 On April 23, 2013, Gronkowski signed with the San Diego Chargers as a free agent.
 On August 27, he was placed on the injured reserve list with an ankle injury.
 On August 31, he was waived with an injury settlement.

 Personal life

 In July 2015, Gronkowski married Brittany Bieber.
-They have three sons.
+They have four children.

 After being waived by the San Diego Chargers he founded Ice Shaker, company that makes kitchen-grade stainless steel insulated bottles in 2017.
 Gronkowski pitched the business, with the help of his brothers, on an episode of Shark Tank.
 He made a deal with Mark Cuban and guest shark Alex Rodriguez for $150,000 in exchange for 15% equity.
 In 2018, Gronkowski stated that his company had over $3 million in sales that he attributes to the product being featured on Shark Tank.

 Gronkowski is active in the family's fitness company Gronk Fitness, promoting fitness equipment sales and workout routines.